dkocen/githubAPIwork/README.md

 3. Adjust x-axis, y-axis, color, and size variables as desired
 4. Hover over any data point to get specific information about it

+Note that if for some reason the visualization does not run, screenshots of various states can be viewed in the screenshots folder.

 ### Features
 The visualization has the following features:
 - Ability to compare several different variables including comment count, repo language, mean sentiment, stars count, and subscriber count